 Although the packaging says it dries clear, it’s not 100% colorless.
 It has a very slight yellow color, but it’s so slight that it would only show up if you use it on a pure white surface.

 Does it stick to plastic?

-The plastic formed is sticky, but just like with most glue, there are a few specific plastics which are hard to adhere to.
-It should stick no problem to PVC, Polystyrene and Styrofoam, but it might struggle to adhere to HDPE, LDPE, PET, Polypropylene and PTFE plastics.
+The plastic formed is sticky, but just like with most glue, there are a few specific plastics that are hard to adhere to.
+It should stick no problem to PVC, Polystyrene, and Styrofoam, but it might struggle to adhere to HDPE, LDPE, PET, Polypropylene, and PTFE plastics.

 Can I buy it in bulk?